rancher/os/README.md

 ## Cloud Init

 We currently support a very small portion of cloud-init.
 If the user_data is a script (starting with the proper #!<interpreter>) we will execute it.
 If the user_data starts with `#cloud-config` it will be processed by cloud-init.
 The below directives are supported.
+Using the `rancher` key you can also configure anything found in [`rancher.yml`](docs/config.md).

 ```yaml
 #cloud-config